stphnmrgn/pwgen/README.md

 ```

 Use the `passphrase` command to generate an XKCD-style passphrase with each word
-capitolized.
+capitalized.

 ```bash
 python pwgen.py passphrase
 ```

 Use the `-d` flag to generate a passphrase with delimiter between words.
 Words
-are randomnly chosen to be upper or lower case.
+are randomly chosen to be upper or lower case.

 ```bash
 python pwgen.py passphrase -d